We are not booking field trips at this time.

 The Museum does not currently have an indoor lunch facility to accommodate large groups.
 We have two small rooms inside that are 1st come 1st serve and open to the public as well.
 Your group is also welcome to eat sack lunches outside in our courtyard space.
 This can be accessed through the main entrance.
 Food and Drinks are allowed in the designated eating areas on the 2nd floor only.
-Please ask a Museum staff member to direct you to the desinated eating areas.
+Please ask a Museum staff member to direct you to the designated eating areas.

 Step 5 – Confirmation

 Once you and our Group Reservation Specialist have decided on a date that works for both your group and the Museum, you will receive a formal confirmation email.
-Please review the email and all attached documents.
+Please review the email and all the attached documents.